parakhi88/monitor-mysql-and-jvm/README.md

 ## JVM

-Create a dummy Java server (in case you don't have a Java running server yet) and use [JMX Exporter] (https://github.com/prometheus/jmx_exporter) to generate metrics for Prometheus (Replace `SimpleServer` to your main server)
+Create a dummy Java server (in case you don't have a Java running server yet) and use [JMX exporter](https://github.com/prometheus/jmx_exporter) to generate metrics for Prometheus (Replace `SimpleServer` to your main server)
   Note that `SimpleServer` runs on port 8080

   - Go to `jvm` folder